MatthewCebenka/Labs-Sprint-Challenge-1.4-Delivery/README.md

 ### Prompt 4

 **Local environment:** Elaborate on your local environment set up.
 What problems came up during your local development environment set up?
 How did you overcome them?
+**Local environments for DS students could mean:** pipenv, virtualenv, docker, or k8 clusters.
+How have you utilized tools to ensure reproducibility when your product is deployed?
+How do packages and dependencies get loaded into your hosted environment?

 ### Prompt 5

 **Pull requests:** Show us a piece of your code that you're proud of. **Provide a link to a pull request that you're proud of.**
+**For DS Students:** if you haven't made a pull request, provide a link to the commits you have made to the repo.
+If you have not been working on code directly, expand on what other aspects of the project you have focused on.

 ### Prompt 6